 Also, our Pittsburgh, PA Chapter is having their annual golf outing on August 6th.
-We’re looking at having this also be a Region 18 social event where the golfing members of our Region can mix, mingle and have a great time playing golf and networking.
+This will also be a Region 18/Pittsburgh, PA Chapter social event where the golfing members of our Region can mix, mingle and have a great time playing golf and networking.
 All profits from this event are used for scholarships.
 If you’re interested in participating, please contact Harvey Schoenman our immediate Region 18 past president.

 I’m proud to have the opportunity to be your Region 18 President.
 We have a great team of Region Officers and RDs to help your Region deliver value to its’ members – but, we can’t do it alone.
 We need your help also.
 So, please step up to the plate and volunteer a few hours of your time and talent to your Region.

-Thank you and let’s have a great year!
+Thank you and let’s continue to have a great year!

 AITP Region 18 President

-There is no cost to attend, but registration is required via Eventbrite.
+There is no cost to attend, however, registration required via Eventbrite.
 We reserve the right to turn away walk-ins based on room capacity.

-The Charlotte Chapter held their April meeting on Wednesday, April 1, 2016.
+The Charlotte Chapter will hold their May meeting on Monday, May 23, 2016.